maxstocklin/minishell/README.md

     cd minishell
     ```

-3. Compile the program using the provided Makefile: make
+3. Compile the program using the provided Makefile:
     ```bash
     make
     ```

-4. Run the shell: ./minishell
+4. Run the shell:
     ```bash
     ./minishell
     ```